sanskrit/raw_etexts_english/blogs/manasataramgini/2005-03-25_the-pain-of-the-cell-phones.md

 +++
-title = "The pain of the cellxa0phones"
+title = "The pain of the cell phones"

 +++
 We saw the wonderous charms of Hayastanika fade behind the impenetrable